How do you organise and plan a raffle?

 Yes you can, however the process is quite fiddly on a desktop printer and will more often than not cause you more pain and cost in the long run with ink and paper costs being so high.
 If you were only requiring a hundred or so tickets then it might be just bearable, but you will first need to source the perforated paper and hope that your printer can handle it.

-In our experience, it's more expensive to try to do it yourself than to have the tickets printed by the professionals, plus the end results are much better and give your fundraiser a more professional look which helps you sell more.
+In our experience, it's more expensive to try to do it yourself than to use professional raffle ticket printing, plus the end results are much better and give your fundraiser a more professional look which helps you sell more.
 Take the hassle out of the raffle.

 How many raffle tickets should I buy?